Our Future Path! A plan for a better world!

 For instance, if a group was formed to save a park, then some members of the group cannot just change their goal to something else, unless everyone agreed to the change.
 If a group was formed to advocate for a safer neighborhood, then each specific proposal should get its own committee, which would need to get its own volunteers and donations.
 Taking money from the whole group could force some individuals or groups to pay to advocate for something they did not agree with, which would take away some of their liberty and freedom.

 Even though most individuals and groups would agree that we all deserve our liberty and freedom, there are many individuals and groups that want to deny some individuals or groups their liberty and freedom.
-Some individuals and groups are direct in what they say and do in trying to deny others their liberty and freedom.
+Some individuals and groups are straightforward in what they say and do in trying to deny others their liberty and freedom.
 Others are more subtle in what they say and do.
 In either case, they are being hypocritical in wanting their liberty and freedom, while trying to deny them to some others.

 A prime example of this hypocrisy can be seen with our freedom of speech.
 There are individuals and groups who want the right to say whatever they want and will claim that whatever they say is protected.
 However, these same individuals and groups will try to limit what others can say.
 For example, they may try to get certain books banned or try to limit what can be taught in schools.
 In essence, these individuals and groups are saying that we only have freedom of speech when we say things that they agree with.

 We all have the same right to liberty and freedom.
 The only case when we should lose some appropriate liberty or freedom is when we have done or are doing some undue harm.
-To be clear, anyone denying someone else their liberty or freedom absent from that person having done or doing undue harm is doing undue harm and should therefore lose some appropriate liberty or freedom.
+To be clear, anyone denying someone else their liberty or freedom without that person having done or be doing undue harm is doing undue harm and should therefore lose some appropriate liberty or freedom.